-If a Member requests or requires pregnancy-related services that are available through Medi-Cal, then the doula should work with the Member's Primary Care Provider (if that information is available) or work with the MCP to refer the Member to a Network Provider who is able to render the service.4 These Medi-Cal services include but are not limited to:
+If a Member requests or requires pregnancy-related services that are available through Medi-Cal, then the doula should work with the Member's Primary Care Provider (if that information is available) or work with the MCP to refer the Member to a Network https://files.medi-cal.ca.gov/pubsdoco/Publications/masters-MTP/Part2/mednetele.pdf.

-3 Doulas should refer to the Telehealth section in Part 2 of the Provider Manual for guidance regarding providing services via telehealth for prenatal or postpartum visits, labor and delivery support, and for abortion and miscarriage support.
+4 Doulas should refer to the Telehealth section in Part 2 of the Provider Manual for guidance regarding providing services via telehealth for prenatal or postpartum visits, labor and delivery support, and for abortion and miscarriage support.
 The Medi-Cal Provider Manual, Medicine: Telehealth, is available at: